ariaji25/fast-api-project/README.md

 To get started when u clone this repo, run this pip command
 ### pip install requierments.txt
-it will give you all python package thah needed for this project
+it will give you all python package that needed for this project

 ## Running <a name ="running"/>